riccardoperra/statebuilder/README.md

 Rstate allows the user to extend its functionalities with plugins.
 This is the main concept of this state manager.

-It's built
-to be an extremely modular system, with an API that allows you to add methods, utilities and custom behaviors in an easier way.
+It's built to be an extremely modular system, with an API that allows you to add methods, utilities and custom behaviors in an easier way.

 Of course, this come with a built-in TypeScript support.

 ![Plugin architecture](./plugin-architecture.png)
 ## Usage

-Those templates dependencies are maintained via [pnpm](https://pnpm.io) via `pnpm up -Lri`.
+Solid already come with a state management system thanks to signals and stores, it already provides all necessary primitives.
+What's missing is a well defined pattern to follow while building your application.

+Rstate thanks to his composability allows to define the approach you prefer to handle your state.

 This is the reason you see a `pnpm-lock.yaml`.
 That being said, any package manager will work.
 This file can be safely be removed once you clone a template.